TREASURIES-Long-dated yields hit nearly 9-month high on Greece hopes

 By Sam Forgione

-NEW YORK, June 26 (Reuters) - U.S. Treasury yields rose on Friday, with long-dated yields hitting a nearly nine-month high, after euro zone partners’ offer to release billions in frozen aid to Greece bolstered optimism for a debt deal and reduced demand for safe-haven U.S. debt.
+NEW YORK, June 26 (Reuters) - U.S. Treasury yields rose on Friday, with long-dated yields hitting a nearly nine-month high, after euro zone partners’ offer to release billions in frozen aid to Greece reduced demand for safe-haven U.S. debt.

 German Chancellor Angela Merkel and French President Francois Hollande met Greek Prime Minister Alexis Tsipras on the sidelines of an EU summit to coax him to accept an offer to fill Athens’ empty coffers until November in return for painful pension and tax reforms.